 The state of your health can impact CBD bioavailability.
 For example, the liver is responsible for delivering CBD throughout your body.

 This means that your liver affects the CBD bioavailability.

 Surprisingly, liver impairment patients tend to have a higher concentration of CBD in their bloodstream than users with a healthy liver.
-The impaired pair of liver allows a good amount of CBD to travel across your system and stay in the circulation process for a long duration.
+The impaired liver allows a good amount of CBD to travel across your system and stay in the circulation process for a long duration.

 Not only liver impairment, but other health conditions can also impact the CBD absorption rate in your body.
 Since your health isn’t something you can control, the best way to maximize the CBD bioavailability is by choosing the perfect delivery method.

 If you are suffering from a health condition, always consult your doctor before taking any new substance, including CBD.

 Dosage and absorption of CBD are closely related.

 This means if you take a higher dosage, a larger amount of CBD will enter your bloodstream.
 Studies suggest that increasing your sublingual CBD dosage can double and triple the bioavailability of cannabis.